trendmicro/cloudone-filestorage-plugins/post-scan-actions/aws-python-promote-or-quarantine/README.md

 # Post Scan Action - Promote or Quarantine

-After a scan occurs, this example Lambda function places clean files in one bucket and malicious files in another.
+After a scan occurs, this example Lambda function places clean files in one bucket (a 'Promote' bucket) and malicious files in another (a 'Quarantine' bucket).

 ## Prerequisites